celo-org/docs/docs/cel2/l2-operator-guide.md

 - `old-db` should be the path to the chaindata snapshot.
 - `new-db` should be the path where you want the L2 chaindata to be written.
 - Please run the pre-migration script at least 24 hours before the migration block so that there is time to troubleshoot any issues.
 - Ensure the pre-migration script completes successfully (this should be clear from the logs).
-If it does not, please reach out for assistance: TODO(discord)
+If it does not, please reach out for assistance on discord
 - Keep the `new-db` as is until the full migration script is run.
 If this data is corrupted or lost, the full migration may fail or take a very long time to complete.

-#### Full migration
+##### Full migration

-At block TODO, the L1 chain will stop producing blocks.
+At block 26383550, the L1 chain will stop producing blocks.
 At this point, you can run the full migration script.
 For this step, you will need to pass in some additional files, and also configure paths to write the rollup config and genesis files to.

 You can pull down the required deploy-config, l1-deployments, and l2-allocs files as follows.